CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 For example to see the code of the script that reports the title of the foreground window, press `NVDA+X, C` and then `NVDA+T`.

 The two other commands allow to open the source code from its path:

 * `NVDA+x, shift+C`, opens the source code whose path is located under the system caret.
 * `NVDA+x, control+C`, opens the source code whose path is located under the review cursor.

 E.g. if the caret or the review cursor is located on the following line, the command will open the corresponding file in your editor:
 `C:\Users\username\AppData\Roaming\nvda\addons\addonName\globalPlugins\addonName\__init__.py:48`

-For those commands to work, you need to have configured your [favorite editor's command](#settingsOpenCommand) in the add-on's settings.
+To use those commands, you need to have configured your [favorite editor's command](#settingsOpenCommand) in the add-on's settings.
 If you are not running NVDA from source, the [location of NVDA source code](#settingsNvdaSourcePath) should also have been configured.

 ### Extended script description mode